pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-microservices/index.md

 $ git pull origin master
 ```

 Follow the instructions to deploy the application.
-One caveat, when deploying the network microservice, set the number of availability zones to a minimum of two, e.g., `pulumi config set azCount 2`.
 Experiment with the example by adding data to the database and adding your REST application as a container.
 Add a web client to submit requests and display them.
 Let us know if you have questions on [Community Slack](https://pulumi-community.slack.com/) or send a tweet to show off your application.

 To learn more about stacks, watch [Mike Metral's](https://twitter.com/mikemetral) presentation on [PulumiTV](https://www.youtube.com/channel/UC2Dhyn4Ev52YSbcpfnfP0Mw).